thedouglenz/afn-testing/index.md

 <img src="https://i.imgur.com/ARl3isV.png" width=300>

 1. When you get to the subscription payment page, simply click “Add promotion code”.
 2. Type in the promo code Mark shared with you.
+(Be sure to press *Enter* to apply the code)
 3. Enter your credit card information and tap “Subscribe”.

 ## Submit your feedback